PyO3/pyo3/Architecture.md

 ## Overview

-PyO3 provides a bridge between Rust and Python, based on the [Python C/API].
+PyO3 provides a bridge between Rust and Python, based on the [Python/C API].
 Thus, PyO3 has low-level bindings of these API as its core.
 On top of that, we have higher-level bindings to operate Python objects safely.
 Also, to define Python classes and functions in Rust code, we have `trait PyClass` and a set of